cloudposse/docs/content/kubernetes-backing-services/monitoring/prometheus-operator.md

 # Install

-You can install `prometheus-operator` in a few different ways, but we recomend to use the [Master Helmfile](https://github.com/cloudposse/geodesic/blob/master/rootfs/conf/kops/helmfile.yaml).
+You can install `prometheus-operator` in a few different ways, but we recommend to use the [Helmfile](https://github.com/cloudposse/helmfiles/blob/master/helmfile.d/0400.prometheus-operator.yaml).

-## Install using Master Helmfile
+## Install using Helmfile

 To install `prometheus-operator` run

 {{% dialog type="code-block" icon="fa fa-code" title="Install prometheus-operator" %}}
 ```
-helmfile -f /conf/kops/helmfile.yaml --selector namespace=kube-system,chart=prometheus-operator sync
+helmfile --selector chart=prometheus-operator sync
 ```
 {{% /dialog %}}